 When you access the domain name, such as http://demo.domain.ingress.top, in a browser, the browser automatically adds the Host: demo.domain.ingress.top header when an HTTP request is sent.
 This way, the server identifies the destination host based on the header.
 In Kubernetes, the host field in an Ingress rule is used to match the host header in a request.
 If the host header is matched, the request is sent to the corresponding backend Service.

-NoteIf you specify a custom domain name, make sure that the Internet Content Provider (ICP) filing for the domain name is complete.
+NoteIf you specify a custom domain name, make sure that an Internet Content Provider (ICP) filing for the domain name is complete.
 Otherwise, the domain name may fail to be resolved.
-For more information, see ICP filing overview.
+For more information, see ICP filing process.

-If this parameter is not specified, the Ingress rule matches all requests that are sent to the Ingress controller.
+If you leave this parameter empty, the Ingress rule matches all requests that are sent to the Ingress controller.

 spec.rules.http.paths.path